801labs/freq51/src/equipment/poe-node.md

 ## Configuration 1: Raspberry Pi 4B Build

 ### High-Performance Build
-**Total Cost: ~$255**
+**Total Cost: ~$275**

-This configuration uses the Raspberry Pi 4B with integrated POE Hat to ensure future compatibility and the ability to run new meshtastic services in the future.
+This configuration uses the Raspberry Pi 4B, with integrated POE Hat, to ensure future compatibility and the ability to run new meshtastic services in the future.

 ### Parts List